 Provider: The financial institution with which you set up the RESP.

 An RESP can be invested in a variety of products, like savings accounts, GICs, Mutual Funds*, ETFs*, and Index-Linked GICs*.
-The choice is very personalized, a PenFinancial Advisor can help you.
+The choice is very personalized, an advisor can help you.

 You can contribute up to $50,000 in total per beneficiary.
 If you’re looking to maximize your growth, remember the government will only contribute 20% of the first $2,500 contributed each year.